-The \$3.5 million increase in interest and other income is due to higher average cash and investment balances available to invest and higher market interest rates in the current year quarter.
+The \$3.9 million and \$7.3 million increases in interest and other income for the three and six months ended June 30, 2023 as compared to the same periods in 2022 were due to higher average cash and investment balances available to invest in the current year following the receipt of the \$200.0 million Milestone Payment in February 2023 and to higher market interest rates in the current year as compared to the prior year.

-The receipt of the \$200.0 million Milestone Payment in February 2023 increases our average cash balance.
-We expect interest and other income for the second quarter will be similar to those of the first quarter of this year.
+We expect interest and other income for the third quarter to be slightly less than the second quarter of this year due to a reduction in our overall cash and investments available to invest.